 As the capital of the Czech Republic, Prague is the major economic and financial center of the country.
-Those working in Prague produce roughly a quarter of the country’s rapidly growing GDP.
+Those working in the capital account for roughly a quarter of the country’s GDP.

-The city’s central location within Europe has made it a popular destination for foreign investments.
+The city’s central location within Europe has made it a popular destination among foreign investors.
 Most multinational companies operating in the Czech Republic have their headquarters in Prague, as do many of the largest Czech companies.

-Another plus for those who are considering working in Prague: the low unemployment rate.
-In recent years, it has been hovering around the 3% to 4% mark, even during the aftermath of the financial crisis.
-Prague’s favorable economic conditions have not gone unnoticed by the global expat community: Currently, foreigners working in Prague make up close to 20 percent of the workforce.
-The numbers of those arriving to start working in Prague are still on the rise, despite the global economic downturn.
+Another plus for those who are considering working in Prague is the low unemployment rate.
+In recent years, it has been hovering around six to seven percent of the total labor force, which is relatively low compared to the EU member state average of 9.6%.
+Prague’s favorable economic conditions have not gone unnoticed by the global expat community and the number of foreign workers arriving in Prague is still on the rise.

 In recent decades, Prague has turned from an industrial city to a modern service and R&D-based economy.
 During this process, local entrepreneurs have been very successful in attracting both foreign and domestic investments.

-Nowadays, the service sector is the city’s growth engine and employs around 80% of all people working in Prague.
+Nowadays, the service sector is the city’s growth engine and employs around 80% of the workforce in Prague.
 The most important are the financial sector as well as trade-related services.
-Another significant part of the workforce is working in Prague’s ever-growing tourist industry.
+Another increasingly relevant industry in Prague is that of tourism.

-The numbers of those working in Prague’s traditional industry domains are declining.
-The automobile, pharmaceutical and electrical engineering industries remain of importance for the city, however.
+The number of those working in Prague’s traditional industry is declining.
+The automobile, pharmaceutical, and electrical engineering industries remain of importance for the city, however.
 And, yes, there are still some breweries, too — although their actual economic significance is marginal.

-There are also manifold opportunities for foreign language teachers looking to start working in Prague.
+There are also manifold opportunities for foreign language teachers in Prague — although the monthly wage here will be closer to the 25,000 CZK mark.
 For more info, check the section on teaching English below.

-For those who would like to start working in Prague, there are several possibilities to actually find a job there.
-Since multinationals in Prague are generally most likely to hire expats and offer the most competitive salaries, it is recommendable to start your search there.
-Your national chamber of commerce or diplomatic representation in Prague may be able to provide you with lists of companies from your home country with offices in Prague.
+For those who would like to start working in Prague, there are several ways to find a job there.
+Since multinationals in Prague are generally the most likely to hire expats and offer the most competitive salaries, it is advised to start your search there.
+A good starting point is to check your national chamber of commerce or diplomatic representation in Prague for a list of companies from your home country with offices in Prague.